vbocan/IPFLang/article/IPFLang_CSI_Article.md

 4. **Provenance tracking** with counterfactual analysis supporting auditability requirements for regulatory compliance and dispute resolution.

-5. **Reference implementation** validated through 266 passing tests and verification against official EPO and USPTO fee schedules.
+5. **Reference implementation** validated through 266 passing tests, verification against official EPO and USPTO fee schedules, and 118 production jurisdiction files covering PCT national/regional phase entry.

 **Impact.** For practitioners, IPFLang offers transparent, verifiable fee calculations with audit trails.
-For patent offices, the standard provides machine-readable fee schedule specifications enabling third-party tool development.
+For patent offices, the specification provides machine-readable fee schedule definitions enabling third-party tool development.
 For the research community, IPFLang demonstrates that formal verification techniques can be applied to domain-specific regulatory contexts.

 **Future work** will address current limitations through: (1) REST API implementation conforming to OpenAPI standards for enterprise integration; (2) expanded jurisdiction coverage through community contributions; (3) cross-domain pilots applying IPFLang patterns to tax calculations and customs duties; (4) formal mechanization of type safety proofs in a proof assistant such as Coq or F*; and (5) **user studies with IP practitioners to empirically evaluate the readability and usability of the DSL syntax**, addressing the current gap between design-based readability claims and empirical validation.